 In this guide, we’ll highlight some of the best Egyptian cotton sheet sets on the market.
 We’ll also go over a few things to keep in mind as you shop for Egyptian cotton sheets to help you find the best set for your bed.

-Their smooth, buttery feel makes the Brooklinen Luxe Core Sheets a strong option for people looking for snuggly luxuriousness.
+Their smooth, buttery feel makes the Brooklinen Luxe Sateen Sheets a strong option for people looking for snuggly luxuriousness.

-The Brooklinen Luxe Core Sheets is an excellent value buy that combines quality and comfort with ample style options.
+The Brooklinen Luxe Sateen Sheets are an excellent value buy that combines quality and comfort with ample style options.
 Standard options include white, cream, steel, graphite, navy, smoke stripe, window pane, graphite grid, and graphite and steel Oxford stripe.
 Brooklinen also offers vibrant limited edition colors and patterns for shoppers looking for a more distinctive look.

-Bundles include a fitted sheet, a flat sheet, and two pillowcases.
+The core bundle includes a fitted sheet, a flat sheet, and two pillowcases.
+Customers who would like to add a duvet and extra pillowcases can choose the hardcore bundle, while those who only need a fitted sheet and pillowcases can opt for the starter set.
 The fitted sheet can accommodate mattresses between 10 and 15 inches thick, and short and long labels simplify making the bed.
 Each pillowcase has an envelope closure to limit shifting and spillage.
 Custom sets are also available, so customers can mix and match different sizes and colors.

 Featuring a smooth sateen weave, these 480-thread count sheets have a somewhat luminous finish and a buttery feel.
 They’re made of long-staple cotton from Egypt and India, saving customers money without skimping on the luxury, breathability, and durability.
 The sheets are OEKO-TEX Certified, which means they’ve been tested for some of the most common potentially harmful substances.